Seenkao/fast_StrToInt/README.md

 In my opinion, the Val function is quite outdated and needs to be updated, I just provide code that works a little better.
 Val was created when I was young.
 But I must admit that it is good enough to this day.

+**Note!
+Hexadecimal, octal and binary numbers are treated as unsigned!!!
+And therefore they are processed by functions that work with unsigned numbers.**

 **pluses (+)**
 - faster work speed.
 - should be suitable for any platform, as it is made on pure pascal.